catalyst/developing-with-cwp/slides/docs/03_WorkingWithThemes.md

 * Any changes you make to your themed version of the template will take precedence over templates defined on the module
 * However, you must ensure that the folder structure matches that of the module exactly
 * This can be confusing to new developers, but once this convention is learned it can be a powerful tool
-* One common use-case for this is redefining the EdiableFormField templates for the userforms module to include Bootstrap styling.
+* One common use-case for this is redefining the EditableFormField templates for the userforms module to include Bootstrap styling.

 ### Namespaces and templates